-- Mix 1 cup hot water and 1 teaspoon Americolor food coloring and 1 teaspoon vinegar.
+- Mix 1 cup hot water and 1 teaspoon Americolor food coloring and 1 tablespoon vinegar.
 The vinegar helps the color stay bright, I tried it both ways and the eggs with vinegar have a brighter color.

-- Place egg whites into the colored water and let sit until desired color is achieved about 1-2 minutes.
+- Place egg whites into the colored water and let sit until the desired color is achieved about 1-2 minutes.

-- Take out egg whites and place on paper towel to allow excess color to drip off.
+- Take out egg whites and place on paper towel to allow the excess color to drip off.

-- Then arrange eggs on platter.
+- Then arrange eggs on a platter.

 - Pipe the egg yolk mixture into the egg white halves.